DataDog/jmxfetch/README.md

 To use this JAR in the Agent, see [these docs](https://github.com/DataDog/datadog-agent/blob/main/docs/dev/checks/jmxfetch.md).

+To test your JAR with a local test-server, see below instructions for "Local Testing"

 ### Note

 If you want build all the JAR files for JMXFetch, you need to use an older JDK version like JDK 8.